 The Julis-Rabinowitz Center for Public Policy and Finance supports many teaching and research activities at the intersection of financial markets and public policy.

-For WWS Graduate Students
+For SPIA Graduate Students

 - The Center begins its academic year with its graduate-level short course “Financial Markets for Public Policy Professionals,” which provides a framework for understanding financial markets and institutions through the perspectives of key industry, academic, and government leaders.